Gift Icon

 Worse yet, in Vancouver $75.000 US would be needed to increase the capacity of roadways for just 1 additional automobile.
 The annual cost without taking into account traffic services and road maintenance expenses would be $4.000.

 To build parking spots in urban areas, up to $20.000 per space is needed.
-Maintenance and operating expenses amount to $2.000 per year for every vehicle if the automobile needs 2 parking spaces in non residential areas.
+Maintenance and operating expenses amount to $2.000 per year for every vehicle if the automobile needs 2 parking spaces in non-residential areas.

 In conclusion, an automobile user must invest around $4.000 for each car he owns, while the government and companies must spend around $8.000 per car on traffic services and facilities.
 Of course, automobile costs generated outside the market are not included in these estimates.
-These can be uncompensated environmental and accident damages, land use opportunity cost, etc.
+These can be uncompensated environmental and accident damages, land use opportunity costs, etc.

 The reason why these costs appear to be so high is because they’re dispersed widely, normally considered higher taxes or business expenses, instead of being connected directly to the use of vehicles.
 Additionally, to accommodate further travel with automobiles results in more traffic congestion instead of costs needed for improving roadway capacity.